Ischaemic Stroke

 Admit all suspected stroke patients directly to hyperacute stroke service

-1st line and most important investigation: non-contrast head CT within 1 hour to exclude any haemorrhage
+1st line and most important investigation: non-contrast head CT within 1 hour to exclude intracerebral haemorrhage

 Further imaging: